sflow/sflowtool/README.md

 # sflowtool
 Print binary sFlow feed to ASCII, or forward it to other collectors.

-This tool receives sFlow data, and generates either a simple-to-parse tagged-ASCII output, or binary output in tcpdump(1) format.
-It can also generate Cisco NetFlow version 5 datagrams and send them to a destination UDP host:port,  or forward the original sFlow feed to a number of additional collectors.
+This tool receives sFlow data, and generates ASCII, JSON, CSV, tcpdump(1) or NetFlow(TM) output.
+Options are also available to forward the sFlow feed to additional collectors,  or read packets from a capture file and forward as sFlow samples.

 Please read the licence terms in ./COPYING.

-For more details on the sFlow data format, see http://www.sflow.org.
+For more details on the sFlow data format, see: https://www.sflow.org For example switch and router configs see: https://github.com/sflow/config For freeware agent on Linux server see: https://github.com/sflow/host-sflow For scalable, real-time sFlow analytics see: https://sflow-rt.com

 # Build from sources